ChrisMalnick/xx3dsfml/README.md

 #### Notes

-This software, while perfectly usable, is currently incomplete and has three noticeable shortcomings as of this writing:

-1. There is no audio support yet.
-Audio can be captured directly via the AUX port on the New 3DSXL over a line level input.
+This software currently lacks audio support and may never get it unfortunately (audio can be captured directly from the AUX port on the New 3DSXL over a line level input though thankfully).
+The reason for this is that the audio is included at the end of the frame data, but in order to reach it, a feature of the D3XX driver that isn't available outside of Windows likely needs to be used.
+Future updates could potentially fix this issue.
-2. The frame rate is effectively halved.
-The New 3DSXL's refresh rate is 60Hz, but this software runs mostly at 30 fps.
-This is mostly noticeable on the main menu which actually renders at 60 fps.
-Most games, however, run below 60 fps (likey at 30 fps) even though the New 3DSXL is refreshing the screen at 60Hz.
-This means that any software running on the New 3DSXL at 30 fps or less will not be impacted by this shortcoming.
-3. There are occasional error frames.
-These are very far and few between but do occur from time to time.
-These will either appear as misaligned or miscolored frames.

 #### Media